Prof. Dr. Jasmin Grosinger

 Prof. Dr. Dr. Sascha Kraus

 Studied in Siegen – returns to his scientific home after two decades of international academic experience.
-His research explores what happens when family businesses have no successor within the family.
+His research explores, for example, what happens when family businesses have no successor within the family.

 My professorship is called: